vottundev/qubic-game-proposal/README.md

 **New Users:**
 - Budget from $5K: starting at $0.10 per user (100K+ users incoming)
-- Larger budgets ($30K+): We can push the price down per user!
+- Larger budgets ($30K+): Price can be pushed down per user
-- For bigger volumes, we’ll hook you up with API integration for better conversion.
+- For bigger volumes, we’ll hook you up with API integration for better conversion
 - High Value Users/Followers : Finish complex tasks (ex. create wallet, register in app, etc.) Budget from $0.5/user
-- Join a Network of +40 Partners!: We can manage collaboration with other games in our network and grow even faster.
+- Join a Network of +40 Partners: We can manage collaboration with other games in our network and grow even faster
--Specialized KOL campaign:  We can manage Tap2Earn KOLs that spread the word in crypto communities
+- Specialized KOL campaign:  We can manage Tap2Earn KOLs that spread the word in crypto communities

 ## Milestones and Grant Distribution
 To ensure timely and structured delivery, the project is divided into the following milestones:

 ### Kick Off: Definition and Setup (30% of the project grant advanced)
-- Establish Communication Channels.
+- Establish Communication Channels
-- Team Creation and Project Organization.
+- Team Creation and Project Organization

 **Amount Unlocked:** $7,500 USD